Hwy. 301, St. Rt. 24

 Tuckahoe Wildlife Management Area is a 15,000-acres state-owned hunting and fishing preserve, open to the public, bordering the Savannah River east of Sylvania on Brannen’s Bridge Road.
 The management area provides the public with year-round opportunities for hunting, fishing, camping, hiking, bird watching, and horseback trails.

 Wildlife includes deer, turkey, small game, raccoon, opossum, fox, bobcat, dove and feral hogs.
 Fishing is also permitted.
 Alligator hunting is allowed on open archery deer hunting dates concurrent with the alligator season.
-You must have hunting and/or fishing licence to hunt and/or fish.

 Robbins Grist Mill